 What is the Faculty of Medicine doing about GDPR?

-A FoM GDPR working group, chaired by Professor Richard Reynolds, has been established to create an implementation action plan for the Faculty.
-The group is working closely with College legal services and ICT to align the College policies and the Faculty’s practical guidance.
+A FoM GDPR working group, chaired by Professor Richard Reynolds, was established to create an implementation action plan for the Faculty.
+The group worked closely with College legal services and ICT to align the College policies and the Faculty’s practical guidance.

 What can I do now?

-- REVIEW Managing your data - good practice guide for GDPR (pdf)
+- Managing your data – good practice guide

 Who can help me if I have questions?